 Question 5: Define a ‘rule set’.

-In CSS, rule sets are made out of declaration blocks that follow specific set selectors.
-These sets of rules basically tell the server of how a certain document should look like.
+What is important to know in CSS interview questions, is that rule sets are made out of declaration blocks that follow specific set selectors.
+These sets of rules tell the server of how a certain document should look like.

 Question 6: Define ‘universal selector’ and give an example.